 There was a small hill at mile 22, which I really wanted to walk, but I forced myself to slowly run up and over.
 I had read in a blog that there’s a street sign at the hill that you shouldn’t read, so of course I had to look.
 The street was named “Howe.”
 I smiled and thought how perfect that was.

 I kept counting down the miles until I got to the final stretch.
-The final stretch, as usual, took forever, but I finally made the left turn to the State Capitol and saw that glorious finish line.
+The last few miles, as usual, took forever, but I finally made the left turn to the State Capitol and saw that glorious finish line.
 I looked at my watch and realized I could beat 4:05, so I gave it everything I had left and finished in 4:04:59.
 My second fastest time and 96 seconds slower than my PR.

 After crossing the line and hobbling to receive my medal and space blanket, I sat down on a curb and did something I’ve never done after a race: I cried.
 Happy tears, not sad or disappointed tears.